Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Self-organized patterns as indicators of ecological transitions

 \section{Self-organized patterns as indicators of ecological transitions}

-Models using different forms for the net biotic interaction between neighbor patches (SDF vs PCF) have successfully reproduced qualitatively the spatial patterns of vegetation observed in water-limited ecosystems \citep{Deblauwe2011}.
-All these different models also predict that the spotted pattern precedes a transition to an unvegetated state, which positions it as an early-warning indicator of desertification transitions \citep{Scheffer2009, Dakos2011}.
-Despite the similar prediction, models with different underlying mechanisms for the formation of these patterns result in different desertification processes.
+Models using different forms for the net biotic interaction between neighbor patches (SDF vs PCF) have succeeded at reproducing qualitatively the spatial patterns of vegetation observed in water-limited ecosystems \citep{Deblauwe2011}.
+All these different models also predict that a spotted pattern precedes a transition to an unvegetated state, suggesting that clumped vegetation patterns could be an early-warning indicator of desertification transitions \citep{Scheffer2009, Dakos2011}.
+Models assuming different underlying mechanisms for the formation of these patterns, however, result in different desertification processes.